pkykevin/Kevin_Portfolio/README.md

 #### A. Data extraction

 The sample dataset of Toyota Corolla extracted from [Carsales](https://www.carsales.com.au).
 Python’s Beautiful Soup v4 library used to extract data into a form that can be imported.
-Following steps are the algorithms of web scraping using Beautiful Soup module and extracted car features from Carsales website.

 ![1](https://user-images.githubusercontent.com/32251175/160815871-c6367950-716f-4555-ada2-23d1bc7b30dd.PNG)